Take the First Step Towardyour Bachelor's Degree

 It would be helpful to use these sheet to keep track of the several Log-ins you will need throughout this process: CAPP Log-In Tracking Sheet

 What if I submit my application late?
-(After July 31)
+(After the deadlines)

 If you submit your application after July 31, you MUST request your registration information using the link below.
 If you do not request your information, you cannot continue with course registration.